Code-Institute-Submissions/battleships-23/README.md

       - > *I want to understand clearly the rules of the game.*

     - The game welcomes you with a large title of the game to make it clear this is a battleships game.
 From here the player can display the rules of the game to understand what is expected of them before starting a game.

+      Welcome Screen

       ![Welcome Screen](assets/docs/features/features-welcome.png)

+      Instructions

       ![Instructions Screen](assets/docs/features/features-instructions.png)